BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available, especially in Paramaribo and at the airport.
-They offer a more comfortable and direct way to travel, particularly for longer distances or when carrying luggage.
-It's advisable to agree on the fare before starting your journey.
+Taxis are readily available, especially in Paramaribo.
+They are a more comfortable and direct option, particularly for airport transfers or when traveling with luggage.
+Always agree on the fare before starting your journey.

-Tip:There isn't a formal taxi app system like in some Western countries.
-Ask your hotel or a trusted local for recommendations.
-If you hail one on the street, ensure it has a taxi sign.
-Avoid unmarked cars.
-Always confirm the price beforehand to prevent misunderstandings.
+Tip:There isn't a formal taxi app system like in other countries.
+Ask your hotel or a trusted local for recommended taxi services.
+Avoid hailing unmarked cars.
+Drivers may not always have change for large bills, so have smaller denominations ready.

 Water Taxis and Ferries